 I was lucky to have parents, especially my mother, who told me early that I was not going to be an impoverished farmer and that I was going to get what she and my father did not have, an education--neither completed high school.
 Even though Burke was a "country school", I was lucky to have several fine teachers, including Abbie Travis who taught me to love words and Jim Travis who gave me a great start in math.
 After graduating from Lukfin High School, I obtained degrees in electrical engineering and law from the University of Texas at Austin.
 After I went to college in Austin, I left Burke other than to work for a several summers and to visit my parents, but I have never forgotten my home town.
 I have had a 30 year career as a corporate patent attorney in Texas, Iowa and Michigan.

 I have two daughters, who are both graduates of Emory University in Atlanta.
-One received an MBA at Georgia Tech and works in a corporate job in Atlanta.
-The other is a high school Latin and English teacher in Austin.
+One is now studying for an MBA at Georgia Tech, and the other is a high school Latin and English teacher in Austin.
 In a sense both share the legacy of Burke School.